 Funnily enough, in ‘Angie’ we don’t go to Am after the E7.
 Clearly, The Rolling Stones are rock n roll even when it comes to their chord movements!

-In this first video lesson, you’ll see all chords played from beginning to end, including that genius intro.
+In these video lessons, you’ll see all chords played from beginning to end, including that genius intro.

 ‘Angie’ is an Aeolian sounding composition with a chord progression that appears in an unusual order.